 If the red heart emoji (❤️️) appears beside someone’s name on Snapchat, then it means that you have been best friends with that person for more than two weeks.

-As you’re probably already aware, Snapchat will place different emojis next to your friend’s names.
+As you probably already know, Snapchat will place different emojis next to your friends’ names.
 These emojis all have their own different meanings.
-Furthermore, these emojis can expire and disappear, as they are all based on recent activity.
+Furthermore, these emojis can expire and disappear, as they are all based on your recent activity.

 What does the red heart emoji mean?

 This is a shared emoji.
-Therefore, the other person can also see a red heart next to your name.
+As a result, the other person will also see a red heart next to your name.

 Did the yellow heart turn into the red heart?

 Yes.
 The yellow heart will only last for two weeks.
-If, after two weeks, the two of you are still best friends, Snapchat will convert the yellow heart into a red one.
+If, after two weeks, the two of you are still best friends, then Snapchat will turn the yellow heart into a red one.

 Think about it: A red heart means more.

-If you need to remove the red heart immediately, then you will need to block the person, unblock them and then add them back as a friend.
-Although that might result in an awkward conversation.
+If you need to remove the red heart immediately, then you will need to remove the person as a friend and then add them back again.

-If you have some time to spare, then you should just avoid replying to their snaps.
-You can also try sending a lot of snaps to someone else.
+If you have time to spare, then you can simply avoid replying to their snaps until the emoji eventually disappears.

 Why did the red heart emoji disappear?

-Why did the red heart go back to a yellow heart?
+Why did it go back to a yellow heart?

 This could be a temporary cache issue.
-That, or one of you became best friends with somebody else for a small period of time.
-Example:
+That, or one of you became best friends with someone else for a small period of time.

-- You both become best friends for a week, resulting in a yellow heart.
+- You both become best friends, resulting in a yellow heart.

 - You remained best friends for two weeks.
-As a result, the yellow heart turned into a red heart emoji.
+As a result, the yellow heart turned into a red heart.

-- For a day or two, one of you became best friends with somebody else.
+- For a day or two, one of you became best friends with someone else.

 - After that, you became “best friends” again.
-Subsequently, Snapchat refreshed its emojis and it now thinks that you’ve only been best friends for a few days.
+Subsequently, Snapchat refreshed its emojis and it now thinks that you’ve only been best friends for a couple of days.